Rolling up and down near the highest elevation of the loop. Review and photos by Bruce on August 30, 2024.

 While there's only 400 feet of elevation difference between the ride's highest and lowest spots, you'll do 700 vertical feet of climbing to complete the loop.
 During the first half of the ride, climbing and descending sections alternate as the trail trends uphill.

 There are frequent beautiful views on this trail.
 All of them will occur within the first half of the loop (assuming you're riding counterclockwise).
+For the second half, you're riding in aspen forest.
+Pretty, but no epic mountain vistas.

 At mile 2.6, around the loop's highest point, the Bonanza Loop is joined by a hiking trail on your right.
 Keep left to continue the loop.